Summer Lawn Care

 1. Mow First

-By mowing first, you know how short to trim grass along edges and will be less likely to scalp those areas, which can lead to bare or weedy patches.
+By mowing first, you know how short to trim grass along edges and will be less likely to scalp those areas, giving rise to bare or weedy patches.

 2. Flip the Trimmer

 To use a string trimmer to edge a lawn, flip the trimmer head 180 degrees, so that it’s vertical.
-Keep the deflector shield toward your body.
+Keep that deflector shield toward your body.

 3. Follow the Path

 When edging along walks or driveways, walk on the hard surface as you edge.
 Keep the trim line in the small space between the grass and hard surface.
-If grass has overgrown the walk or drive, cut it back a little at a time by working the string against the hard surface.
+If grass has overgrown the walk or drive, don't whack it all at once.
+Cut it back a little at a time by working the string against the hard surface.

 4. Control the Trimmer